-Due to their susceptibility to disturbance and degradation from human activities and development, and because they may provide habitat to especially rare or especially valuable plant and animal life, the LCP sets forth review standards for use in approving development in and in proximity to such designated sensitive areas.
-Most notably, the effects on the biological resources that utilizes the ESHAs are to be considered, restrictions placed on the permissible uses within ESHAs, limiting them to those dependent upon and compatible with the resources therein, and requiring that the design and siting of the development or activity be appropriate for preventing impacts that would significantly degrade such areas.
+Due to their susceptibility to disturbance and degradation from human activities and development, and because they provide habitat to especially rare or especially valuable plant and animal life, the LCP sets forth review standards for use in approving development in and in proximity to such designated sensitive areas.
+Most notably, the effects on the biological resources that are contained within or utilizes the ESHAs are to be considered, restrictions placed on the permissible uses within ESHAs, limiting them to those dependent upon and compatible with the resources therein, and requiring that the design and siting of the development or activity be appropriate for preventing impacts that would significantly degrade such areas.

-The coastal bluff areas on the project site in which the proposed refuse clean-up and exploratory excavation and buried materials extrication would be performed are identified as ESHA within the City's LCP.
+The coastal bluff areas on the project site in which the proposed debris removal would be performed are identified as ESHA within the City's LCP.
 The LCP specifically identifies the coastal bluff ESHA as a significant resource, whose relatively pristine condition is due in part to the bluff area having been relatively undisturbed by human activity because of being closed off to the public for industrial use.
 The area has significant ecological value, especially in terms of the rare plants growing therein, its potential for seabird habitat, its largely undamaged adjoining tide pools and offshore rocks, and the fact that its four-mile length spans a relatively long distance along the shoreline.
 Pursuant to the LUP Policy IX-1, only uses dependent upon and compatible with the habitat resources therein may be permitted.
-The Commission finds that the hazardous materials remediation work proposed to be conducted within the coastal bluff ESHA is being conducted with the intention of restoring and improving these degraded areas to greater levels of biological productivity and habitat sustainability.
-This, as the removal of site contaminants and waste materials require entry into these areas to conduct the intended restoration, the use is dependent upon and compatible with the habitat resources within the coastal bluff areas.
+The Commission finds that the project work proposed to be conducted within the coastal bluff ESHA is being conducted with the intention of restoring and improving these degraded areas to greater levels of biological productivity and habitat sustainability.
+Thus, as the removal of debris and soil with COPC concentrations exceeding cleanup levels requires entry into these areas to conduct the intended restoration, the use is dependent upon and compatible with the habitat resources within the coastal bluff areas.

-Moreover, the adjoining rocky intertidal marine resources that flank the western side of the mill and the wetlands on the terrace portions of the site in the vicinity of the building foundation demolition and removal, impacted soils excavation are both specifically identified as ESHA in the City's LCP.
+Moreover, the adjoining rocky intertidal marine resources that flank the western side of the mill near where debris extrication is proposed and the wetlands on the terrace portions of the site in the vicinity of the proposed building foundation and soil removal areas are both specifically identified as ESHA in the City's LCP.
 As set forth in LUP Policy IX-1 and Zoning Code Section 18.61.025.A.1 any approved development adjacent to the wetlands and rocky intertidal ESHAs must be designed and sited so as not to degrade and be compatible with the continuance of those adjacent ESHAs.

-Demolition of the building foundations and excavation work to implement the interim remediation measures will entail work in proximity to the delineated wetlands on the terrace portions of the site.
-Moreover, the proposed clean-up work on and along the relatively remote coastal bluff areas above Glass Beaches 2 and 3 and above Soldier's Bay/Fort Bragg Landing Beach on Parcels 3 and 10 will entail the operation of heavy motorized construction equipment and the presence of human hand labor crews to remove refuse materials, solid wastes and excavate fill materials.
+Removal of the building foundations and excavation work to implement the interim remediation measures will entail work in proximity to the delineated wetlands on the terrace portions of the site.
+Moreover, the proposed work on and along the relatively remote coastal bluff areas above Glass Beaches 2 and 3 and above Soldier's Bay/Fort Bragg Landing Beach on Parcels 3 and 10 will entail the operation of heavy motorized construction equipment and the presence of human hand labor crews to remove debris and soil with COPC concentrations exceeding cleanup levels.
 To avoid potential water quality impacts associated with conducting this work during the wet season, these activities would be performed during the drier mid-April to mid-October timeframe, partially coinciding with the nesting season of several of the sensitive bird species who may be utilizing this portion of the project site for habitat.